stuycs-softdev/proj2-pd6-06-GoodMorning/README.md

 ##The morning organizer application that will make your life easier!

 *Team Members*
-  1. Dorit Rein
+  1. Jason Luo
-  2. Victoria Greene
+  2. Dorit Rein
   3. Raymond Lam
-  4. Jason (Joe) Luo
+  4. Victoria Greene

   Our project is a morning organizer application.
 It displays the weather, train information, the date and time, and the first 5 events in your calender.
 Before you begin using this program,